fetchai/agents-aea/docs/api/decision_maker/base.md

 **Raises**:

-- `None`: ValueError, if caller is not permitted
+- `ValueError`: if caller is not permitted

 **Returns**: